First and second quantized digital quantum simulations of bosonic systems: Discussion and outlook

 For an accurate description of continuum problems, the number of modes $M$ needs to be much larger than the number of particles ($M \gg N$), so the binary first quantized mapping ($N \cdot \ceil{\log_2 (M)}$ qubits) is particularly useful for reducing the number of required qubits.
 For example, the HO for 6 particles in 128 modes (beyond what is solvable using exact diagonalization) can be implemented using $\ceil{\log_2(128)}\cdot 6 = 42$ logical qubits.
 However, it is possible for the binary second quantized mapping ($M \cdot \ceil{\log_2 (N+1)}$ qubits) to be more qubit-efficient, for example for investigating the Hubbard model at higher integer fillings where $N > M$.
 This will be at the cost of being highly gate-inefficient, as this use-case assumes large $N$ to go beyond classically solvable models.

 In addition to the binary first quantized mapping, we investigated a unary first quantized mapping.
 This allowed us to obtain simple analytic formulas to compare the first and second quantized mappings, and we have shown that the unary first quantized mapping is in general the most gate-efficient.
 While this mapping is less qubit-efficient than the binary first and second quantized ones, requiring $N \cdot M$ qubits, it is comparable to the unary second quantized mapping ($M \cdot (N+1)$ qubits).
-It is also typically more gate-efficient than the binary first quantized mapping, making it the best choice if gate-efficiency is more important than qubit-efficiency.
-However, we also showed numerically that the binary first quantized mapping can be as efficient or even more efficient for expressing the BHM and HO Hamiltonians, as long as an appropriate number of sites/modes ($M = 2^n$) is chosen.
-Investigating both binary and unary mappings for the Hamiltonian of interest is therefore useful, as the former can potentially have similar or better gate-efficiency using a much smaller number of qubits.
+It typically uses fewer gates than the binary first quantized mapping for expressing the same operator, making it the best choice if gate-efficiency is more important than qubit-efficiency, although for complicated LCUs the binary mapping can be better for specific number of sites/modes, such as $M = 2^n$.
+Additionally we showed numerically that the binary first quantized mapping can be more efficient when considering a full simulation algorithm for the BHM and HO Hamiltonians.
+Looking beyond the simple gate counts of the LCU or a single Trotter step the binary mapping lowers the overall number of gates required for full qubitization-based QPE as it significantly lowers the one-norm of the Hamiltonian due to destructive interference between Pauli-strings.
+Investigating both binary and unary mappings for a Hamiltonian and algorithm of interest is therefore useful, as the former can potentially have a better gate-efficiency for a given algorithm using a much smaller number of qubits.

 The unary mapping has one extra appealing feature: it results in a Hamiltonian which has the same form as the second quantized fermionic Hamiltonian in the Jordan-Wigner mapping (without enforcing anti-symmetry) and many previously proposed algorithms in the context of quantum chemistry are usable with only minor modifications.
-This, along with its efficiency, could potentially make the unary mapping an interesting candidate for FTQC calculations with large numbers of qubits, where gate-efficiency becomes the main focus.
-This includes, for example, the qubitization proposal by Lee \textit{et al.} \cite{Lee2021} allowing more efficient QPE simulations at the expense of extra ancillary qubits.